FreddieRidell/freddieridell.com/src/content/blog/cool-shonen-manga-idea.md

 ---

+title: Cool Shonen Manga Idea
 published: 1508244090
+date: 1508244090

 ---

-# Cool Shonen Manga Idea

 Our hero finds a magical item: `5 Gold Rings`, that gives them the power of a _Super Strength Punch_.
 They use this power for fighting in school, getting into brawls and such.
 Then they encounter another, with a magical item similar to their own: `A Partridge In A Pear Tree`; which...
 I don't know... they use as a bat or something.